nunobrum/PyLTSpice/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 2.3\
+Supporting the creation of RAW Noise Analysis\
+Bug Fixes (See GitHub Log)

 * Version 2.2\
 Making numpy as an requirement and eliminating all code that avoided the use of numpy\
 Using new packaging tool\